JMHaryBeccarVarela/pokedex-pidgin-technical-test/README.md

 Once you have opened the project folder in your VSCode, you will run the following commands in the terminal:

 installing dependencies.
+[INTO CLIENT FOLDER]

     npm install

-running the project
+running the project.
+[INTO CLIENT FOLDER]

     npm run dev